jiwang6/compsci210/README.md

 and he left on Friday.

 ### PEX2
-i'm about y33t myself into the abyss because of this class
+i'm about y33t myself into the abyss because of this class.
+My DNA just goes gg.

 ## Misc
 Random C projects I might create for cyber or whatever.